 Risk Risk rating Mitigating Actions There is a risk that moving funding from existing pathway provision will destabilise providers Medium We will work closely with providers, social care and partner organisations to ensure that when capacity is moved providers are supported and that when the capacity moves the patients move with it.
 There is a risk that when services and capacity are moved from an Acute setting into a community or home based setting that patients will not be fully informed or engaged with the changes Medium The CCG will lead a programme of communication and engagement in partnership with GP's, Providers, Essex County Council and other partner organisations to provide consultation and educational programmes to support the implementation of the changes.
 There is a risk that the current level of ambition for system change is not matched by available CCG resources which will impact on the ability of the partnership to deliver the full impact of the BCF on time High The CCG will need to consider the use of non recurrent transformational funding to deploy additional external and/or seconded resources to support the change agenda.
 Plans are currently being finalised to present to the governing body and to NHSE for assurance prior to implementation.
-There is a risk that politicians if not feel fully briefed on the implications, advantages and benefits of the pooled funding arrangements and are therefore unable to fully support the plans in the first instance Medium The CCG (s) are working closely with ECC, and will continue to do so during 2014 to ensure that Elected members are fully engaged and briefed on progress towards to implementation of the BCF and the impact of implementation on their constituencies.

-There is a risk that if the use of the NHS number by all parties to the pooled funding arrangement is not facilitated by the end of Quarter 2 of 2014 it will have a significant delaying effect on the full implementation of the BCF
+There is a risk that politicians if not feel fully briefed on the implications, advantages and benefits of the pooled funding arrangements and therefore unable to fully support the plans Medium The CCG (s) are working closely with ECC, and will continue to do so during 2014 to ensure that Elected members are fully engaged and briefed on progress towards to implementation of the BCF and the impact of implementation on their constituencies.
+There is a risk that if the use of the NHS number by all parties to the pooled funding arrangement is not facilitated by the end of Quarter 2 of 2014 it will have a significant delaying effect on the full implementation of the BCF High CCG's have limited ability or scope to mitigate against this risk, the ownership of the risk in reality transfers to NHSE b) Appendices